 The DGCL generally provides that, subject to certain Under the BCBCA, dividends may be declared at the restrictions, the directors of a corporation may declare discretion of the board of directors.
 Any dividends and pay dividends upon the shares of its capital stock declared shall be subject to the rights, if any, of either out of the corporation's surplus (as defined in shareholders holding shares with special rights as to the DGCL) or, if there is no such surplus, out of its net dividends.
 Dividends may not be declared if there are profits for the fiscal year in which the dividend is reasonable grounds for believing that the company is declared and/or the preceding fiscal year.
-Further, the insolvent or the payment of such dividends would

-Under the DGCL, the board of directors must consist Under the BCBCA, a company must have at least one of at least one person, and the number of directors is director and, in the case of a public company, must have generally fixed by, or in the manner provided in, the at least three directors.
+Further, the insolvent or the payment of such dividends would of at least one person, and the number of directors is director and, in the case of a public company, must have generally fixed by, or in the manner provided in, the at least three directors.
 Our Articles permit our board of by-laws of the corporation, unless the certificate of directors to set the number of directors.
-Succeeding incorporation fixes the number of directors, in which directors must be elected and appointed in accordance cumulative voting.
+Succeeding incorporation fixes the number of directors, in which directors must be elected and appointed in accordance with or without cause by the holders of a majority of that a director may be removed before the expiration of shares entitled to vote at an election of directors unless the director's term by a special resolution of the certificate of incorporation otherwise provides or shareholders.
+Our Articles also provide that the in certain other circumstances if the corporation has directors may remove any director before the expiration of such director's term if the director is convicted of an indictable offence or if the director ceases to be qualified to act as a director.